newsdev/ai2html/examples.md

 {% include rotated-image.html %}

-## SVG artboard
+## SVG artboards

+Instead of PNG and JPG, ai2html can use SVG for artboard images, too.
+This makes most sense when you don't have raster layers in your Illustrator file.
+To activate, simply change `image_format` to `svg` in your settings block.

 {% include svg.html %}

 ## Custom CSS

-Use the `ai-css` text field for custom CSS to add drop shadows to labels:
+Use the `ai2html-css` text field for custom CSS to add drop shadows to labels.
+You can address different labels by placing them in named layers and then use the layer name as CSS selector.

+{% include custom-css.html %}

 <style type="text/css">
     .g-artboard {